 While at the U.S. Patent & Trademark Office, he primarily examined any apparatus used above ground in conjunction with an oil or gas well, any tool used to bore the earth, any mechanical apparatus used in a wellbore, and any method for applying a chemical application or for servicing an oil or gas well.
-Bryan practices in all areas of IP law, including patents, trademarks, copyrights, trade secrets, and unfair competition.
+Bryan, who is a member of the Citizen Potawatomi Nation, practices in all areas of IP law, including patents, trademarks, copyrights, trade secrets, and unfair competition.

 - University of Oklahoma College of Law (J.D., 2004)

 - University of Oklahoma (B.S. in Chemical Engineering, with distinction, 2001)

 - Oklahoma (2004)

 - U.S. District Court for the Western District of Oklahoma

 - 2005-2007 Dunlap, Codding & Rogers, P.C.

 - 2004-2005 U.S. Patent & Trademark Office, Patent Examiner

 - Oklahoma Bar Association, member, Intellectual Property Section